News

 Accreditation Decisions for Colleges of Osteopathic Medicine

-CHICAGO, Sept.
-15, 2017–The American Osteopathic Association’s Commission on Osteopathic College Accreditation (COCA) today announced an accreditation decision made at its Aug.
-25-27, 2017 meeting.
-Idaho College of Osteopathic Medicine (Meridian, Idaho) – granted Pre-Accreditation (formerly Provisional Accreditation), without the ability to recruit until compliance with all requirements in the site visit report is demonstrated. … Read More
+CHICAGO, Dec.
+18, 2017–The American Osteopathic Association’s Commission on Osteopathic College Accreditation (COCA) today announced accreditation decisions made at its Dec.
+1-3, 2017 meeting.
+Idaho College of Osteopathic Medicine (Meridian, Idaho) – granted pre-accreditation status with the right to recruit students.
+Lake Erie College of Osteopathic Medicine (Erie, Pennsylvania; Greensburg, Pennsylvania; and Bradenton, Florida) – … Read More

 AOA Media Team